cagataycali/micro-fun/readme.md

-# Micro Frontend Fun
+# Micro Frontend Fun (Not blazing fast)

-This project is a template for next microfrontend project.
+This project is a template for your next micro-frontend project.

 # Example usage: